Artifact (error)

 In natural science and signal processing, an artifact or artefact is any error in the perception or representation of any information introduced by the involved equipment or technique(s).

+Statistics

+In statistics, statistical artifacts are apparent effects that are introduced inadvertently by methods of data analysis rather than by the process being studied.

 Computer science

 In computer science, digital artifacts are anomalies introduced into digital signals as a result of digital signal processing.

 Microscopy

 In microscopy, visual artifacts are sometimes introduced during the processing of samples into slide form.

 Econometrics

-In econometrics, which trades on computing relationships between related variables, an artifact is a spurious finding, such as one based on either a faulty choice of variables or an over-extension of the computed relationship.
+In econometrics, which focuses on computing relationships between related variables, an artifact is a spurious finding, such as one based on either a faulty choice of variables or an over-extension of the computed relationship.
 Such an artifact may be called a statistical artifact.
 For instance, imagine a hypothetical finding that presidential approval rating is approximately equal to twice the percentage of citizens making more than $50,000 annually; if 60% of citizens make more than $50,000 annually, this would predict that the approval rating will be 120%.
 This prediction is a statistical artifact, since it is spurious to use the model when the percentage of citizens making over $50,000 is so high, and gross error to predict an approval rating greater than 100%.